openmeteo/enhydris/doc/dev/database.rst

   name of the database column for the key of the child table is the lower cased parent model name suffixed with ``_ptr_id``.

-There are two drawings that accompany this text: the drawing for the :download:`conceptual data model <enhydris-cdm.pdf>`, and the drawing for the :download:`physical data model <enhydris-pdm.pdf>`.
-You should avoid looking at the physical data model; it is cluttered and confusing, since it is machine-generated.
-It is only provided for the benefit of those who are not comfortable with Django's object-relational mapping.
-However, it is best to learn to read the conceptual data model; if you become acquainted with the Django's object-relational mapping rules listed above, you will be able to write SQL commands effortlessly, by using these rules in your head.
-The drawing of the physical data model is also far more likely to contain errors or to be outdated than the drawing and documentation for the conceptual data model.

 The core of the Enhydris database is a list of measuring stations, with additional information such as instruments, photos, videos, and so on, and the hydrological and meteorological time series stored for